planetfederal/desktop-documentation/docs/source/system_admins/init_scripts.rst

 QGIS has the native ability to run a specified Python script when it starts.
-By loading an init script that will in turn load and run all the scripts in a given directory, it allows Boundless Desktop's QGIS to be configured every time it starts.
+By loading an init script that will in turn load and run all the scripts in a given directory, this system allows Boundless Desktop's QGIS to be configured every time it starts.

 Setting the scripts path to a network shared folder, allows the system administrator to perform QGIS configuration tasks in several machines by simply